spatie/laravel-permission/docs/basic-usage/middleware.md

 ## Package Middleware

+**See a typo?
+Note that since v6 the _'Middleware'_ namespace is singular.
+Prior to v6 it was _'Middlewares'_.
+Time to upgrade your app!**

 This package comes with `RoleMiddleware`, `PermissionMiddleware` and `RoleOrPermissionMiddleware` middleware.

 You can register their aliases for easy reference elsewhere in your app:

->  See a typo?
-Note that since v6 the 'Middleware' namespace is singular.
-Prior to v6 it was 'Middlewares'.
-Time to upgrade your app!

 In Laravel 11 open `/bootstrap/app.php` and register it there:
 ```php
     ->withMiddleware(function (Middleware $middleware) {
         $middleware->alias([